SeaGL/seagl.github.io/_posts/2020-03-06-Last-Yrs-Keynotes-And-Dates.md

 Abigail's keynote described a view into stewarding open source communities with a lens on learning and open leadership and open organizational design.
 [Open By Design](https://archive.org/details/openbydesign)

 Benjamin's keynote describes a shift from open source tools to private organizations profiting from the community and technical work done over decades.
-[How Markets Co-opted Free Software's most Valuable Weapon](https://archive.org/details/co-opted)
+[How Markets Co-opted Free Software's most Valuable Weapon]( https://mako.cc/copyrighteous/libreplanet-2018-keynote) (Note: Video is from a different event, but contains similar content with a higher production value)

 Sage describes how to counter imposter syndrome on a cultural and systematic level, and the importance of including the very community members who need this support most.
 [Countering Imposter Syndrome Culture](https://archive.org/details/imposter_202001)